mitikug059/mitikug059/README.md

 - 👀 I’m interested in ... cryptos
 - 🌱 I’m currently learning ... turbo pascal
 - 💞️ I’m looking to collaborate on ...apple and IBM523
-- 📫 How to reach me ... im rich bichjrt
+- 📫 How to reach me ... im rich bichjrtm tyum
 - 111223356j75

 <!---